Henry Hardy Hogan Scrapbook

 0.01 Cubic Feet (1 scrapbook and 1 reel microfilm)

-Album of clippings about Nevada including history of the Reno Civil War veterans, inequality of blacks and whites, a mining story, letter to the state legislature about the location of the Insane Asylum, and poems of and obituary of Hogan and others.
+Henry Hardy Hogan was a pioneer Reno, Nevada doctor who arrived in Nevada in 1864.
+Collection contains album of clippings about Nevada including history of the Reno Civil War veterans, inequality of blacks and whites, a mining story, letter to the state legislature about the location of the Insane Asylum, and poems of and obituary of Hogan and others.

 Pioneer Reno, Nevada doctor who arrived in Nevada in 1864.